Angus & Julia Stone: Gap year

 After travelling abroad, when she returned to Australia, Julia encouraged Angus to start performing.
-By 2005 Angus was playing at open mic nights with Julia occasionally performing backing vocals.
-For their first such gig, at the Coogee Bay Hotel, they performed Angus' song, "Tears".
+By 2005, Angus was playing at open mics with Julia occasionally performing backing vocals.
+For their first such gig, at the Coogee Bay Hotel, they performed Angus' song "Tears".
 By that time, Julia was writing her own material and they played split sets, with each providing backing vocals for the other's material.

 Collaboration

 The siblings decided to collaborate on their musical endeavours as a duo in early 2006.
-In terms of composing material, they each write on their own, then work together on structure and harmonies.
-Australian music journalist, Ed Nimmervoll, described their songwriting as: "Julia with her highly romantic confessional relationship songs, Angus with his more guarded lyrically, more directly pop-oriented songs".
+They each write on their own material, then work together on structure and harmonies.
+Australian music journalist Ed Nimmervoll described their songwriting as: "Julia with her highly romantic confessional relationship songs, Angus with his more guarded lyrically, more directly pop-oriented songs".

-They have distinctive vocal styles, according to The Sydney Morning Herald's Bernard Zuel, "[h]er voice has a fractured feel like Jolie Holland; his has a smoke-on-the-beach drawl".
-While Nimmervoll offered, "Angus has a Paul Simon style voice, in the high register, equally as suited to lead and harmony.
+They have distinctive vocal styles, according to The Sydney Morning Herald's Bernard Zuel: "[h]er voice has a fractured feel like Jolie Holland; his has a smoke-on-the-beach drawl".
+Nimmervoll offered, "Angus has a Paul Simon style voice, in the high register, equally as suited to lead and harmony.
 Julia's is one of those girly, fragile theatrical voices very much in vogue in alt-folk these days.
 She'd struggle to distinguish herself against the competition, but alternating with Angus gives her the necessary platform of variety, and just as well, because the songs she takes charge of are such wonderful tales of forlorn reflection".

 United Kingdom journalist Johnny Sharp of Mojo stated, "[m]ost impressive, though, are the songs – simple but blindingly effective acoustic compositions, warm boy-girl harmonies and delicate, less-is-more arrangements.
 Resistance is surely futile".
-Lewis Bazley of inthenews.co.uk felt they had a "winning mix of Angus' Damien Rice-like lilting vocals and Julia's Bjork-esque warbling creating a sonic combination that lulls the listener into wistful contentment".
+Lewis Bazley of inthenews.co.uk felt they had a "winning mix of Angus' Damien Rice-like lilting vocals and Julia's Björk-esque warbling creating a sonic combination that lulls the listener into wistful contentment".